serverless-operations/serverless-step-functions/README.md

       definition:
 ```

 It is also possible to use the [CloudFormation intrinsic functions](https://docs.aws.amazon.com/en_en/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html) to reference resources from elsewhere.
-This allows for an IAM Role to be created and applied to the step function all within the serverless file.
+This allows for an IAM role to be created, and applied to the state machines all within the serverless file.

 The below example shows the policy needed if your step function needs the ability to send a message to an sqs queue.
 To apply the role either the RoleName can be used as a reference in the state machine, or the role ARN can be used like in the example above.
-It is important to note that if lambda roles are stored in a folder, this must be specified on the `Path` property on the new role.
+It is important to note that if you want to store your state machine role at a certain path, this must be specified on the `Path` property on the new role.

 ```yml
 stepFunctions: